mnwana/paw-shop/README.md

 - Users can browse existing posts and comment on posts they are interested in.

 ## Built with
+- React
+- GraphQL
+- MongoDB and Mongoose ODM
-- HTML
+- Bootstrap
 - CSS
-- Javascript / jQuery
-- React
-- Apollo
+- JWT
-- Express
+- Luxon
-- GraphQl
+- Git

 ##